tychopsycho/kubernetes-engine-samples/batch/kueue-intro/README.md

-# Deploy a simple Kueue deployment
+`# Deploy a simple Kueue deployment

 This tutorial shows how to set up Kueue to perform Job queueing in Kubernetes.
-Follow this tutorial to learn the basics on what Kueue and aims to accomplish.
+Follow this tutorial to learn the basics on what Kueue aims to achieve.

 ## Background

 Kueue is a new set of APIs that handle Job queueing and elastic quota management.
 It is a Job level manager that decides when a job should be admitted to start, and when to stop.
 Kueue does not re-implement existing functionality like autoscaling, pod scheduling and job lifecycle management.
 It supports native batch/v1.job API and integrates custom workloads.
 Kueue is a slim implementation that reuses the maximum of the K8S core, and has full compatibility with the ecosystem.

-As an application operator or an application devloper, Kueue manages Jobs and properly queues them.
-Kueue can be facilitate workloads that uses Machine learning, training, and rendering.
+As an application operator or an application developer, Kueue manages Jobs and properly queues them.
+Kueue can facilitate workloads that use machine learning, training, and rendering.

 ## Objective